radhajain/bookshelf/README.md

 # Shelf

 A personal content curation and sharing platform.
-Build your digital shelf of books, movies, podcasts, and more.
+Build your digital shelf of books, movies, and podcasts.

 ## The Problem